SAN FRANCISCO (KTVU) - A long-neglected building in San Francisco is getting a new lease on life, after sitting vacant for years.

 Several potential tenants have already viewed the space including those interested in possibly turning it into a nightclub.

-And with Twitter and Zendesk nearby, the Hibernia is also appealing to tech companies.
+And with Twitter and Zendesk nearby, the Hibernia is also appealing to tech companies, but so far, nothing official.